* Trump warns N.Korea that "all options are on the table"

 The missile, tested early on Tuesday, flew over Japan and landed in the Pacific about 735 miles off the northern region of Hokkaido, a rare occasion when North Korea fired projectiles over mainland Japan.

-Nike fell 2.5 percent, weighing the most on the Dow, after Morgan Stanley cut its price target by $4 to $64.
+Dow component Nike fell 2.31 percent after Morgan Stanley cut its price target by $4 to $64.